thaugensorg/MLProfessoar/README.md

 **A**zure
 **R**esources

+FYI, this repo is currently not functioning.
+Azure changed the deployment interfaces and I have not had time to fix them yet.
+When I fix them I will also port to GraphQL and organize teh connected read me files better.

 First, review the [architecture image](https://github.com/thaugensorg/semisupervisedFramework/blob/master/Architecture.jpg) included with the solution as it will help you understand the structure of the solution.

 # ML Professoar